ReactForBeginners/course-overview/lecture1/README.md

 # React basics for beginners

-This article is the basis for the first lecture in the React.JS for Beginners course in NYC in August 2015.
+This tutorial is the basis for the first lecture in the React.JS for Beginners course in NYC in August 2015.

 It doesn't assume that know any React beforehand, but you should be comfortable with Javascript.

+The tutorial is under development, so if you find any errors, please raise an issue, and it'll be fixed.

+**All feedback is highly appreciated, both techincal and pedagogical!**

 ## Your first component